apostrophecms/uploadfs/README.md

     storage: require('mystorage.js')

 * You may specify an alternate image processing backend via the `image` option.
-Two backends, `imagemagick` and `sip`, are built in. `sip` is available only on Macs (it is a standard MacOS utility, available out of the box). `sip` is fast but it can't auto-orient rotated iPhone photos for you.
+Two backends, `imagemagick` and `imagecrunch`, are built in. [imagecrunch](http://github.com/punkave/imagecrunch) is a Mac-specific optional tulity that is much faster than `imagemagick`.
 You may also supply an object instead of a string to use your own image processor.
+Just follow the existing `imagecrunch.js` and `imagemagick.js` files as a model.

 ## Extra features for S3: caching and CDNs